Smithwick Tribunal: Background

 In July 2006, Judge Smithwick stated that he would complete his investigations before public hearings began.
 On 7 June 2011, public hearings began in Dublin.

 Tribunal remit

-The tribunal considered whether there was a failure to act to prevent the two officers being killed.
-Smithwick stated that the inquiry would investigate whether there was collusion in the "widest sense of the word".
-He defined this further: "While it generally means the commission of an act, I am of the view that it should also be considered in terms of an omission or failure to act...
-I intend to examine whether anybody turned a blind eye to it, or pretended ignorance or unawareness of something one ought morally, legally or officially oppose."
+The tribunal examined whether there was a failure to act in preventing the deaths of the two officers.
+Smithwick stated that the inquiry would investigate potential collusion in the 'widest sense of the word.'
+He further clarified that while collusion typically refers to the commission of an act, it should also encompass omissions or failures to act.
+He explained: 'I intend to examine whether anyone turned a blind eye, feigned ignorance, or disregarded something they had a moral, legal, or official duty to oppose."

 Collusion allegations

 There have been allegations that the IRA were tipped off about the route the men had planned to take by a member of the Garda Síochána, informally known as "Garda X".
 British Member of Parliament Jeffrey Donaldson used his parliamentary privilege in the House of Commons in 2000 to suggest that Garda Detective Sergeant Owen Corrigan passed on information to the IRA about the meeting.
 Corrigan's barrister denied the allegation at the tribunal: "That statement by Jeffrey Donaldson was a monstrous lie.
 It was false and my client wishes to establish the falsehood of it."